LiorHaim/cephdemos/ceph-migration/README.md

 80
 ```

 Now after we have a perfect new environment, let's throw the old servers away.
-NO! the whole thing with software defined it we can re-use our hardware! let's scale out the new environemnt.
+NO! the whole thing about software defined is to re-use our hardware! let's scale out the new environemnt.
 To do so, I have runied the old servers, created Bluestore OSDs on them and added them to the cluster.
 Now let's move them into the `destination` root bucket:

 ```bash
 ceph osd crush move osd0 root=destination